omahs/imx-docs/docs/main/guides/minting-on-immutable-x.md

 ---
 id: 'minting-on-immutable-x'
-title: 'Minting on Immutable X'
+title: 'Minting on ImmutableX'
 slug: '/minting-on-immutable-x'
 sidebar_position: 4
 keywords: [imx-games]
 ---

-This guide provides context on the steps required to list your game items, collectibles, or other ERC-721 assets (otherwise known as NFTs) on Immutable X. It's a good overview of tasks and concepts if you're new to the space, or if you want to learn more about the benefits of minting on Immutable X.
+This guide provides context on the steps required to list your game items, collectibles, or other ERC-721 assets (otherwise known as NFTs) on ImmutableX.
+It's a good overview of tasks and concepts if you're new to the space, or if you want to learn more about the benefits of minting on ImmutableX.
 :::info Ready to start?
 If you're already across the details and ready to get started, see our [onboarding guide](../guides/onboarding/index.md)
 :::

 ## Benefits

-Immutable X is a “Layer 2” (L2) scaling solution built on top of Ethereum, otherwise known as Layer 1 (L1).
-Immutable X inherits the network and security of the Ethereum blockchain, and allows customers to mint and trade NFTs at zero gas cost, carbon-neutrally, and at more than 9,000 transactions per second (TPS) — whereas Ethereum currently does 5.
+ImmutableX is a “Layer 2” (L2) scaling solution built on top of Ethereum, otherwise known as Layer 1 (L1).
+ImmutableX inherits the network and security of the Ethereum blockchain, and allows customers to mint and trade NFTs at zero gas cost, carbon-neutrally, and at more than 9,000 transactions per second (TPS) — whereas Ethereum currently does 5.

 For more detail on how it works, see: